tenace2/QuasarInstallGuide3/README.md

 However, having a comprehensive guide would have really helped me when I was starting out.
 So I do hope, this guide also helps you.

-If you find this guide helpful, please add a 👍 reaction and/or leave a comment to help me prioritize updates or clarifications.
+If you find this guide helpful, please add a 👍 reaction and/or leave an issue comment to help me prioritize updates or clarifications.